Skip to content

 Open daily

 Kestrel Corner is a natural play area made using wood from the Polesden Lacey estate.
-Enjoy the slides, tunnels and giant nests as you embrace your inner animal and get closer to nature over the summer holidays.
-The play area is perfect for children to be active, with a rabbit’s warren, a giant bird’s nest and a buried fox den.
+Enjoy the slides, tunnels and giant nests as you embrace your inner animal and get closer to nature.
+The play area is perfect for children to be active throughout autumn, with a rabbit’s warren, a giant bird’s nest and a buried fox den.
 It’s built from wood and other natural materials and provides all the inspiration a child needs to have a great time experiencing the outdoors.
 A place for imaginations to run wild.

 Family-friendly things to do in the gardens

-The gardens are filled with striking seasonal views, with plenty of different plants and trees to spot as you explore.
-Look out for beautiful summer flowers coming out in bloom all over the gardens and grounds.
-How many can you identify?
+The gardens are filled with striking seasonal views, with plenty of different plants and trees to spot as you make your way around.
+Look up to see the leaves changing colours in the woodland trees and around the gardens and grounds.

-Picnic benches are available in Crab Apple Orchard, or head over to South Lawn to enjoy some lunch outdoors or an ice cream during the summer holidays.
+Picnic benches are available in Crab Apple Orchard if the weather is kind, or head over to South Lawn for plenty of space to run about.

 Small bikes and scooters are allowed in the pleasure grounds, as well as ball games and kite flying.
 Please make sure you're mindful of other visitors while playing games.